-That is the reason why many people have said, with good reason: “If you are afraid you have committed the sin against the Holy Spirit, you have not.”
-Only those who have hardened their hearts against God have committed the sin against the Holy Spirit.
-Whoever you are, and whatever you have.
+That is the reason why many people have said, with good reason: ‘If you are afraid you have committed the sin against the Holy Spirit, you have not.’
+Only those who have hardened their hearts against God, have committed the sin against the Holy Spirit.

 How does this Bible passage speak to you?
 Please share your thoughts below!